Our 2017 Summer Reading Lists

 If you are looking for sixth grade reading for kids who can sit still and do enjoy books without illustrations, check out my other two sixth grade lists here and here.

-Chloe has decided to test out of English 9 this summer, which means that she already has assigned reading to do.
-Also, Chloe is probably my most avid reader, so I only got her a few new books that I think she will enjoy but that will also stretch her a bit.
+She has decided to test out of English 9 this summer, which means that she already has assigned reading to do.
+Since she is probably my most avid reader, I only got her a few new books that I think she will enjoy but that will also stretch her a bit.
 Otherwise, she will find plenty of other reading material on her own.

 I’ve put an asterisk by the four books that she is required to read for English 9.